-The Monroe property is owned 50/50 by Gordon P. Leask, President, Chief Executive Officer and a director of Highway 50 and John M. Leask a director of Highway 50, and is held in trust for them by Eagle Putt, a private corporation owned by Gordon Leask.
-Given the non-arm's length nature of the transaction, the Company will seek approval to the grant of the Option by way of resolution from the disinterested shareholders of the Company.
+The Monroe property is owned 50/50 by Gordon P. Leask, President, Chief Executive Officer and a director of the Company and John M. Leask a director of the Company, and is held in trust for them by Eagle Putt, a private corporation owned by Gordon Leask.
+Given the non-arm's length nature of the transaction, the Company obtained approval to the grant of the Option by way of written resolution from a majority of the disinterested shareholders of the Company.
 Messrs.
-Gordon Leask and John Leask will be excluded from voting on the shareholder resolution to approve the grant of the Option to Highway 50.
-The Option is also subject to the acceptance of the TSX Venture Exchange.
+Gordon Leask and John Leask and their associates were excluded from voting on the shareholder resolution to approve the grant of the Option to the Company.